rotationsymmetry/rotationsymmetry.github.io/_posts/2015-07-18-neural-network-decision-tree.md

 <!-- more -->

-## The Theory
-It has been proved in the theory that the a neural network with enough neurons can represent or approximate
+It has been proved that both decision trees and neural networks can represent (or approximate):

 * Any boolean function
 * Any continuous function

-How about decision tree?
-It can be shown that with enough leaf nodes, a decision tree can represent or approximate

-* Any boolean function
-* Any continuous function

 So on paper, a neural network does not appear to be better than the decision.
-But a statistical learning model can represent or approximate something does not always mean it can learn it well from empirical data.
-There are deep architectural difference between neural network and decision trees, which leads to difference in learning efficiency under certain scenarios.
+However, it is worth pointing out that what a statistical learning model can represent does not always equal to what it can learn well from empirical data.
+The architectural difference between neural network and decision tree can lead to disparity in learning efficiency.

-## Representation Redundancy
+## Architectural Difference
 In a decision tree, the data flows from the root,  branches out at an inner node depending on a single condition corresponding to the node, and repeat this until it reaches a  leaf node.
 The decision tree approach is simple to implement and interpret.
 However, the simplicity also introduces representation redundancy.
 To see this, we can consider a simple the boolean function \\(R=(A \cap B) \cup (C \cap D)\\).
 The decision tree representation of this boolean function is illustrated in the figure below:

 The two subtrees involving \\(C\\) and \\(D\\) are identical and they are obviously duplicated.
 The logics with \\(C\\) and \\(D\\) are in *parallel* with the logics of \\(A\\) and \\(B\\).
 As a result, we need to repeatedly consider \\(C\\) and \\(D\\) on both branches of the inner node of \\(A\\), leading the the duplication.